vanilophp/docs/products.md

 ## Creating Products

-One of the very few abilities of the admin panel is to create products.
-It should be straightforward enough, so not detailing that part here.

-However if you need to create products from code, here are some examples:
+One of the abilities of the admin panel is to create products, but if you need to create products from code, here are some examples:

-#### Minimal Product
+### Minimal Product

 ```php
 use Vanilo\Product\Models\Product;